 and effect of acts of the Manager shall be judged according to the

-laws of Burundi and the validity, interpretation, and effect of acts
+laws of Malawi and the validity, interpretation, and effect of acts

 of ICANN shall be judged according to the laws of the State of California,

-this MoU shall be given in writing at the address of the appropriate
+MoU shall be given in writing at the address of the appropriate party

-party as set forth below, unless that party has given a notice of
+as set forth below, unless that party has given a notice of change

-change of address in writing.
-Any notice required by this MoU shall
+of address in writing.
+Any notice required by this MoU shall be deemed

-be deemed to have been properly given when delivered in person, when
+to have been properly given when delivered in person, when sent by

 recognized courier service.